coveo/source.coveo.com/_posts/2016-09-08-sitecore-powershell-module-with-Coveo.md

 * When returning a specific amount of results, the Lucene example used a First 1000.
 I changed it to 100, since Coveo by default will return less values for performance reasons.
 You can increase this value in the config file: https://developers.coveo.com/display/SitecoreV4/Retrieving+Large+Sets+of+Items+Using+LINQ

 * _template does not contain any dashes when indexed by Coveo, templateid will however.
-So I removed the dashes in my query, but I could also simply change the field for templateid
+So I removed the dashes in my query, but I could also simply change the field for templateid.

 And that's it!
 Thanks again to [Cognifide] (https://www.cognifide.com/) for creating the module and to anyone who contributed to it.